Multiparticle quantum interference in Bogoliubov bosonic transformations: Model and derivations

-\end{cor} As illustrated in Fig. \ref{recurrence-figure-2}, the first term corresponds to the stimulated annihilation of an input photon pair, while the third term corresponds to the stimulated emission of an output photon pair (both with probability $\propto \lambda$).
-The second and fourth terms correspond to the photon crossing the nonlinear medium without stimulating pair emission nor absorption (both with probability $\propto 1-\lambda$).
-Again, quantum interferences are responsible for a fifth term, which give rise to a suppression effect akin to the HOM effect.
-Note that Eq. (\ref{corollaryTMS}) reduces to the recurrence $A_{n}^{(i,0)} = (1-\lambda) \, A_{n-1}^{(i-1,0)} + \lambda \, A_{n-1}^{(i,0)} $ obtained for $k=0$ in relation with majorization in an amplifier channel \cite{Raul}.
+Equation~\eqref{eq:recTMS} is quite intriguing at first sight, as it is unclear how interferences take place in an active medium.
+However, as illustrated in Fig. \ref{recurrence-figure-2}, we may build an interpretation of Eq.~\eqref{eq:recTMS} by considering all possible classical scenarios.
+The first term corresponds to the stimulated annihilation of an extra input photon pair, while the second term corresponds to the stimulated emission of an extra output photon pair (both occurring with probability $\propto \lambda$).
+The third and fourth terms correspond to an extra photon crossing the nonlinear medium without stimulating pair emission nor absorption (both with probability $\propto \bar{\lambda}$).
+Most importantly, the fifth (negative) term is again responsible for an unsuspected quantum interference effect, which has no classical counterpart.
+In the special case where $i=k=1$ and $\lambda=1/2$, we predict a complete extinction of the output state $\ket{1}\ket{1}$, which confirms a newly discovered two-photon interference effect in an amplifier of gain 2 \cite{HOM_PTR_2} originating from \emph{timelike} indistinguishability between the input and output photon pairs (exactly like the HOM effect can be viewed as a consequence of \emph{spacelike} indistinguishability between two photons entering a BS of transmittance 1/2).
+Here again, we find a surprising explanation of this effect based on the cancellation of probabilities (not amplitudes), namely

-Remarkably, when $i=k=1$ and $\lambda=1/2$, we observe a complete extinction of the output state $\ket{1}\ket{1}$ due to destructive interference, as explained in Fig. \ref{HOMnew}.
-This heretofore unknown effect is a direct consequence of quantum indistinguishability.
-The probability amplitude that a photon goes through is $a_1^{(1,0)} = a_0^{(0,1)} \propto \sqrt{1-\lambda}$ for each of the two photons.
-In contrast, the probability amplitude that an input photon pair is annihilated is $a_0^{(1,1)}\propto -\sqrt{\lambda}$, while a new photon pair is created with probability amplitude $a_1^{(0,0)} \propto \sqrt{\lambda}$.
-If the output photons were distinguishable from the input photons, the probabilities of the two scenarios would add up, but quantum indistinguishability requires us to add amplitudes, leading to cancellation when $\lambda=1/2$.
+The first two terms account for events consisting of the stimulated annihilation of the input photon pair accompanied with the stimulated emission of a distinct output pair, while the third and fourth terms correspond to events where both photons cross the TMS.
+The fifth term is intrinsically quantum.
+Note that for $k=0$, Eq. \eqref{eq:recTMS} reduces to the recurrence $A_{n}^{(i,0)} = \lambda \, A_{n-1}^{(i,0)} + \bar{\lambda} \, A_{n-1}^{(i-1,0)}$ implying a majorization relation in a bosonic amplifier channel that was proven in~\cite{Raul}.